 The set of techniques for creating and sharing relevant textual and visual content around a brand or product: this is how content marketing can be briefly defined.

 #1.
-The first step to build an effective strategy is planning, which includes identifying a business case or a simple mission on which the entire plan is to be built.
+The first step to building an effective strategy is planning, which includes identifying a business case or a simple mission on which the entire plan is to be built.

 #2.
 It is then necessary to clarify what are the differentiating factors of the company’s products or services, the expectations in terms of redemption, the consistency with respect to the digital marketing plan.